junseoparkX/Personal-Library-Management/README.md

 **Key Features:**
+- There is a registeration and login system which user can make account with username and password and change username.
+If the user fail to login with 3 attemps, the account blocks.
 - Add New Books to a collection: Add detailed information like title, author, genre, and reading status.
 - View Personal Book Collection: Display a list of all books in the library.
 - Filter and Search Books: Find books by title, author, genre, or tags.